dineshrx/Microsoft-Azure-Custom-Vision---Face-Object-Detection/README.md

 # Friends Series Character Prediction using Microsoft Azure Custom Vision

 This project demonstrates how to use Microsoft Azure Custom Vision to predict characters from the popular TV series "Friends" using machine learning.
+The datasets were downloaded from kaggle.

 ## OUTPUT
 ![Screenshot (6)](https://github.com/dineshrx/Microsoft-Azure-Custom-Vision---Face-Object-Detection/assets/144202549/80cfcdbf-6b05-4f97-9aa7-9e93c80ba710)